GeorgeSchiro/GetCert2/README.md

     When a client's domain references an ADFS domain, the client will automatically attempt to update configuration files with each new ADFS certificate thumbprint.
     Set this switch True to disable ADFS thumbprint configuration updates (for this client only).
+See -AdfsThumbprintFiles above.

--SubmissionRetries=999
+-SubmissionRetries=99

-    Pending submissions to the certificate provider network will be retried until they succeed or fail, by default, at most this many times.
+    Pending submissions to the certificate provider network will be retried until they succeed or fail, at most this many times.
+By default, the  process will retry for almost 10 minutes (-SubmissionRetries times -SubmissionWaitSecs, see below).

 -SubmissionWaitSecs=5